ModeShape/quickstart/modeshape-clustering/README.md

 1. Make sure you have started the 2 JBoss Server instances as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
-3. When you are finished testing, type this command to undeploy the archive from the first server:
+3. When you are finished testing, type this command to undeploy the archive from the `master` server:

         mvn jboss-as:undeploy

-4. When you are finished testing, type this command to undeploy the archive from the second server:
+4. When you are finished testing, type this command to undeploy the archive from the `slave` server:

         mvn jboss-as:undeploy -Djboss-as.port=10000